johnno1962/Refactorator/README.md

 [Graphviz](http://www.graphviz.org/) installed, you can view an approximate visualisation of the classes in your project and their interrelationships using the "Edit/Refactor/Visualise !" menu item.
-Initialiser calls are colored green, ivar references blue, and method calls red:
+Initialiser calls are coloured green, ivar references blue, and method calls red:

 ![Icon](http://injectionforxcode.johnholdsworth.com/visualiser.png)

 Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).
 The last piece of the puzzle was the Open Sourcing of the SourceKit API by Apple as a part of Swift.
-Source files are parsed using the same XPC calls that Xcode uses when it indexes a project and implemented in a daemon process so as not to affect the stability of Xcode.
+Source files are parsed using data from the same XPC calls that Xcode uses when it indexes a project and implemented in a daemon process so as not to affect the stability of Xcode.
+Invaluable in underdstanding the index database was [DB Browser for SQLite](http://sqlitebrowser.org/) and the SQLie Swift code was helped along by reference to the excellsent [SQLite.swift](https://github.com/stephencelis/SQLite.swift).

 ### MIT License